-Bloodlust: The thirstiest on screen vampires we’re dying to neck
+Bloodlust: On-screen vampires we’re dying to neck

 Anyone else get off on Sang-hyun when he transforms from a devout and faithful priest to a sex-hungry, blood-thirsty vamp?
 Like, perhaps he was a low-key babe this whole time and it just took a pair of fangs to solidify that fact?
 No?
 Just us?